mqnc/fiascode/README.md

 Your program is written as a bunch of .cpy files.
 They are translated into lzz files which are then split into c++ headers and sources.

+## Important Note

+I have now actually tried to work on an actual project with this and to my great surprise, there are still many things that I have to fix before this is remotely usable.

 ## Examples

 So far, C-Pype supports the following constructs: